linode/docs/docs/databases/mongodb/install-mongodb-on-ubuntu-16-04.md

 After making changes to the MongoDB configuration file, restart the service as shown in the following section.

-## Start and Stop the MongoDB Server
+## Start and Stop MongoDB

-To start, restart, or stop MongoDB, issue the appropriate command from the following:
+To start, restart, or stop the MongoDB service, issue the appropriate command from the following:

     sudo systemctl start mongodb
     sudo systemctl restart mongodb